paridhiagarwall/Documents-Documentation/AI Voice Assistant - Dashboard.md

 **End of Complete Handbook**

-This comprehensive document serves as your complete reference guide for all platform operations, QA responsibilities, and company policies.
+This comprehensive document serves as your complete reference guide for all platform operations, responsibilities.
 Keep this document accessible for ongoing reference and share it with new team members for consistent onboarding and training.